 - Organizing small toys throughout the house can be a hassle, here is a good way to organize small toys and trinkets by Preschool ToolKit.
 Keeping toys organized isn’t just for your benefit.
 When kids can see what they have they are more likely to play with and enjoy them as well.
 Work with them to organize them into like toys, that is a good learning activity too.
 Have a truck bin, a car bin, a Lego bin, and let them decide where each thing belongs.

 - Staying with the kid theme, organizing their School work can be helpful so you aren’t overwhelmed with all the papers but still want to keep them in good shape in order to save them for when they grow up.
-I started this method when my oldest was in Kindergarten and I am so glad that I did now that I have three girls now!
+I started this school organization binder when my oldest was in Kindergarten and I am so glad that I did now that I have three girls now!

 - I highly recommend getting this School Years Keepsake Book for each child because it has you document the most important facts about them each year on the designated page, has a spot for their school, picture, and a pocket at the top of each page for very important keepsakes.
 This and more are shared in organizing school work post.

-- On to the laundry room, thank goodness I tackled this years ago and found easy and inexpensive ways to organize it and save me a ton of time!
-Maybe it’s the former teacher in me but I like organization in a place that is generally a disaster and has a lot of pieces that can get lost (socks).
-With a basket for everyone and a place where things get hung up immediately after being dried it saves me tons of time in the end and just looks a lot better.
+- On to laundry tips.
+Thank goodness I tackled this years ago and found easy and inexpensive ways to organize it and save me a ton of time!
+Maybe it’s the former teacher in me but I like organization in a place that is generally a disaster.
+Having a place where things get hung up immediately after being dried it saves me tons of time.
+I would highly suggest putting a rod up.

-- Another helpful way to organize your office is to use a printable calendar which I offer here on The Typical Mom.
+- Another helpful way to organize your office is to use a printable calendar.
 I have to write things down!
 Even if they’re in my phone with a reminder I like looking to see what is coming up.

 - Let’s move to the kitchen!!
 Here are some inexpensive ways to organize that cluttered pantry of yours thx to Interior Fun.